-A European law or framework law [Regulation or Directive] of the Council shall lay down the conditions and limitations under which the competent authorities of the Member States referred to in [Articles III-270 and III-275] may operate in the territory of another Member State in liaison and in agreement with the authorities of that State.
+The Council, acting in accordance with a special legislative procedure, shall lay down the conditions and limitations under which the competent authorities of the Member States referred to in [Articles III-270 and III-275] may operate in the territory of another Member State in liaison and in agreement with the authorities of that State.
 The Council shall act unanimously after consulting the European Parliament.